kwkraus/HOW-Sessions/sessions/selenium/docs/4-Advanced Testing.md

     </html>
     ```

+Run the application, login and verify that the "New Request" link is visible and that you can open the Request page.

 #### Create Request Page Object

 - Create a new class in the **Pages** folder called `RequestPage.cs` within the `HOW.Selenium.WebApp.Framework` project.